BruceYin-LHSS/Project-Repo-Bruce/README.md

-This is my PCB
-The board takes the shape of a pumpkin
+This is my PCB,the board takes the shape of a pumpkin